JRTaylord/Witch-Hat-Description-Language/WHDL_SPEC.md

 - **Forbidden-magic markers.** Some spells (healing, curses, petrification) are in-world forbidden.
 WHDL does not currently flag these.
 If the simulator grows to model in-world effects, a forbidden-magic flag on validation output is probably the right addition.
 - **Link amplification formula.** Canon says identical linked spells amplify; specific formula is open.
 Simulator will need to pick one.
 This is a simulation concern, not an IR concern.
 - **Animal-sign decorative keystones.** Out of v1 scope; trivial to add as new keystone kinds with `has_effect: false` metadata if needed.
+- **Wrapped spell with gap-fill.** Canon (Magic page) describes wrapping one spell inside another ring and filling the gap between them with a second spell, "even if the spells aren't drawn on the same object."
+This is structurally distinct from both nesting (spell-inside-spell, both fully closed) and toggle halves (one ring split). v1 does not model it; expressing it cleanly may require either a new edge type or treating it as a constrained two-glyph nesting case.
+Revisit when a worked example demands it.
+- **Nested-glyph activation policy.** v1 picks inside-out activation; canon is explicitly ambiguous.
+May become a per-spell flag once canon disambiguates.